 - Mental Health

 - Physical Therapy

 - Pain Management

 Get our free e-book to learn all about your senior care options.

 Long-term Care Quality

-In addition to receiving a great overall grade, this nursing home received an A+ in the area of long-term care.
-When facilities receive this type of grade in this category it is a good sign for resident care and indicates that the nursing home is well-staffed with nurses aids.
-In addition to considering the quantity of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This nursing home gave the vaccine to 100 percent of its patients, which is significantly higher than the majority of nursing homes.
-Clearly, this nursing home is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-Indeed, it had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+In addition to receiving a strong overall grade, this facility also received an elite long-term care grade.
+We awarded it one of our higher scores in that category, with an A+.
+When nursing homes receive this type of score in this category it is usually a good sign for patient care and suggests that the nursing home is well-staffed with nurses and aids.
+On top of assessing the quantity of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This nursing home gave the vaccine to 96.01594 percent of its residents, which is better than the majority of nursing homes.
+Finally, this place was able to limit hospitalizations.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.